aysh34/aysh34/README.md

 **Email:** [ayeshasaleem853@gmail.com](mailto:ayeshasaleem853@gmail.com)

-**Fun Fact:** I tend to listen more than I talk, and that carries into my work.
-I pay close attention to the details, whether debugging code or tuning hyperparameters.
+*I tend to listen more than I talk, and that carries into my work.
+I pay close attention to the details, whether debugging code or tuning hyperparameters.*